How to write a post interview thank you letter

 Advanced Template

-It was a pleasure to talk to you and the rest of your colleagues during the interview process.
-I wish you the best of luck.
+It was a pleasure speaking with you and the team during the interview process.
+I wish you and [Company Name] the best of luck.

-Once again, thank you very much for the job offer.
+Once again, thank you very much for the offer.

 More Like This